Ludaro1024/TruckerJobL/README.md

 if u have any suggestions or problems, i would advise u to create an issue here in github,

 if u need anything else u can contact me on Discord: ludaro <3#9962

+UPDATE: if u have downloaded the script before the 11.06.2022 (13:00) then run the update.sql :)